timazuki/TeeSmash/readme.md

 ##How it Works
 The goal of this gamemode is to hammer others out of the map.
 When you hammer a tee, the knocback strength against that tee increases (the strength is indicated with the skin color).

-The hearts decrease your knockback.
+The hearts decrease your knockback and the shields protect you against adding knockback from 1 hit.

 ##Teeworlds
 Copyright (c) 2015 Magnus Auvinen